JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 #### Attaching Sources

+> This step is not required when using Gradle IntelliJ Plugin version **1.17.2** or later.
+>
+{style="tip"}

-To attach IntelliJ Platform sources in the IDE when enabled via [](#intellij-extension-downloadsources) some additional settings are required in 2023.2 and later.
+To attach IntelliJ Platform sources in the IDE when enabled via [](#intellij-extension-downloadsources) some additional settings are required in IDE versions 2023.2 and later.

 <tabs>